You have probably heard that there is a new CPD scheme coming in from October 2018.

 Wherever and whenever you work, the requirements of the scheme will be the same.
 The GOsC is the UK osteopathic regulator.
 Those consulting our Register are entitled to expect that all osteopaths are practising to the standards that we publish in the Osteopathic Practice Standards – regardless of where and how they practise.

-For people working alone we hope the scheme might support them to interact with their colleagues.
-We are working with Early Adopters to support them to create networks using virtual meeting rooms rather than face to face, to overcome some of the challenges of geographical isolation.
+For people working alone we hope the scheme might support them to interact with their colleagues, it is possible to create networks via virtual meeting rooms rather than face to face, to overcome some of the challenges of geographical isolation.

 If you are working in another language this should not be a problem.
 Your continuing professional development and Peer Discussion Review should be recorded in English as speaking in English is a part of practice in accordance with the Osteopathic Practice Standards.
 This will also assist if the documentation is reviewed by the GOsC as part of an audit.